-Based on the analysis above, the project team concludes there are differences between utility and project team estimates of transmission cost causation by customer class for residential and non-residential customers,
+Based on the analysis above, the project team concludes there are differences between utility and project team estimates of transmission cost causation by customer class for residential and non-residential customers, particularly in the case of Midwest Energy, which show a significant variation.
 Again, these results may be explained by key differences in the inputs and assumptions made such as load year and growth, and in methodology, including the use of a different transmission zone peak period.